What are biomass boilers?

 Biomass boiler FAQ

-How do biomass boilers compare to fossil fuel boilers?
+- How do biomass boilers compare to fossil fuel boilers?

 There are some drawbacks when it comes to biomass vs conventional boilers, with the main ones being the capital expenditure and spatial requirements.
 A plant room installation of a biomass boiler will be two or three times more expensive than a fossil fuel system of the same size.
 A biomass system and all the required equipment will also take up more room than the same sized fossil fuel system.
 Depending on the fuel type as well, there needs to be some consideration in terms of fuel deliveries for biomass on a commercial scale, as it can involve large vehicle movements (a similar thing can also be said for oil delivery).

-There are however significant financial benefits associated with a biomass boiler when compared to conventional heating system..
+There are however significant financial benefits associated with a biomass boiler when compared to conventional heating system.
 In most cases biomass is cheaper than fossil fuel, with average savings typically being around 30%.
 Biomass systems also allow the owner to claim RHI payments for the heat used on site.
 When both of these are combined the typical payback period for projects is around 5 years, with the non-domestic RHI lasting for a total of 20 years.
 Whilst the capital expenditure is higher to begin with, ultimately the system pays for itself and provides a healthy return on investment for 20 years.
 As well as the financial benefits, switching to biomass also benefits the environment by helping you reduce your carbon footprint.

-Are biomass boilers reliable?
+- Are biomass boilers reliable?

 If biomass boilers are installed correctly, provided with the correct specification fuel, and are serviced and maintained then they are very reliable.

-How long do biomass boilers last?
+- How long do biomass boilers last?

-If biomass boilers are installed, the correct fuel is used, and they are serviced and maintained correctly, then they will far exceed the 20 years that the RHI runs for.
+If biomass boilers are installed correctly, the right specification fuel is used, and they are serviced and maintained correctly, then they will far exceed the 20 years that the RHI runs for.
 This is longer than the 10 to 15 year lifetime fossil fuel boilers typically have.
 Like any bit of machinery there will be parts that need to be replaced along the way, but the system will last.
 Parts will need replacing, which is why its important to go with a manufacturer (as well as installer) with a good reputation that you can be confident will be around to provide parts and support you for the lifetime of the boiler.

-Are biomass boilers environmentally friendly?
+- Are biomass boilers environmentally friendly?

 Biomass boilers are more environmentally friendly than fossil fuel boilers.
 They are largely considered carbon neutral as they only release the amount of carbon that has already been adsorbed by trees.
 The Carbon Trust have released figures that show the amount of carbon dioxide produced per kWh of various fossil fuel types, with the results as follows; mains gas 0.1836 kg, LPG 0.2147 kg, oil 0.2468 kg.
 These figures are all direct, meaning it is only based on the emissions emitted at the point of use.
 They do not include indirect emissions which are those associated with the extraction of the fuels and production so they are ready for use.
 The 3 main types of biomass fuel are log, chip and pellet.
 Of these 3 pellets produce the highest emissions as they have more indirect factors associated with them e.g. turning sawdust to pellets.
 Factoring in for both direct and indirect, the Carbon Trust state pellets produce 0.039 kg of carbon dioxide per kWh.
 This shows that pellets produce around 5 times less carbon dioxide than mains gas (the lowest of the fossil fuels), however that is not like for like as the pellet figures include for indirect factors.

-Do I need planning permission for my biomass boiler?
+- Do I need planning permission for my biomass boiler?

 Planning permission is typically not required for most domestic biomass boiler installations.
 As long as the flue is on the rear or side wall and does not exceed 1m above the highest part of the building, then it should be considered as permitted development.